LF-digitala-kanaler/LFDS/content/components/web/page-content/callout.md

 ---
 template: ComponentPage
 title: Callout
-intro: "The callout is used to highlight information which we want the user to notice in relation to a chunk of text. "
+intro: 'The callout is used to highlight information which we want the user to notice in relation to a chunk of text. '
-description: "The callout is used to highlight information which we want the user to notice in relation to a chunk of text. "
+description: 'The callout is used to highlight information which we want the user to notice in relation to a chunk of text. '
 previewImage: /img/callout.svg
 category: Page content
 tabs: